JiiXaa/retro-buster/README.md

   - [x] Customers,
   - [x] Customers search/filter,
   - [x] Customer add,
-  - [x] videocassettes (VHS),
-  - [x] VHS main page (show all available VHS list, this would be good idea to incorporate pagination to help improve loading time of the page by requesting 10-20 records or so)
+  - [x] Movies main page, show all available movies with necessary details (this would be good idea to incorporate pagination to help improve loading time of the page by requesting 10-20 records or so)
+  - [x] Movies search/sort by date, title, director, genre and rating,
   - [x] Movie add (Add movie title to database),
-  - [] tape add (Add copy tapes of the movie),
+    - [x] VHS tape copy add (Add copy tapes of the movie),
-  - [x] VHS search/filter,
   - [x] login,
   - [x] registration,
   - [] contact,